 The sources of drinking water (both tap water and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs, and wells.
-Your water source: Three groundwater wells from the Floridan Aquifer.
-The water supplied to you is treated with chlorine to maintain water quality in the distribution system.
+Your water source: One groundwater well from the Floridan Aquifer.
+The water supplied to you is treated with chlorine to maintain disinfection in the distribution system.
+The water is also treated with polyphosphate for iron sequestration.